Northern York County School District

 Telephone (717) 432-8691; Fax (717) 432-1421

 The Northern York County School District is located in south central Pennsylvania at the northwestern tip of York County.
 It is bounded on the northern border by Cumberland County and on the west by Adams County.
 The District, with a total of 91 square miles, is strategically located between three major population centers: Harrisburg, the state capital on the northeast; York, the county seat to the southeast; and Gettysburg, to the southwest.
 The major population center of the school district is Dillsburg, a community of approximately 1900 people.
 The school district is comprised of seven municipalities, four townships and three boroughs.
 The townships are Carroll, Franklin, Monaghan and Warrington.
 The boroughs are Dillsburg, Franklintown and Wellsville.
 The combined population of all seven municipalities is approximately 20,000

 The seven school buildings include a comprehensive high school housing grades 9 through 12, a sixth through eighth grade middle school and four elementary schools.
 One of the elementary buildings, Wellsville Elementary, has two buildings on its campus.
 The district is divided into four attendance areas for elementary enrollment.
 The elementary buildings are: Dillsburg Elementary, Northern Elementary, South Mountain Elementary and Wellsville Elementary.
 Additionally 50-60 students are enrolled and transported to the Cumberland-Perry Area Vocational Technical School for specialized vocational and technical courses.
 Programs for special needs students are provided in accordance with federal and state guidelines.
 Student Assistance programs are available at the high school and middle school levels.

-The total student population in 2018-2019 is 3,222 and has been growing at about 2% per year over the past ten years.
+The total student population in 2018-2019 is 3,222 and has remained stable over the past ten years.
 The building enrollments for the 2018-2019 school year are 1,002 in the high school, 792 in the middle school, 442 in Dillsburg Elementary, 314 in Northern Elementary, 456 in South Mountain Elementary, and 216 in Wellsville Elementary.
 Class sizes range from 10 to 28 students at the high school, 23-32 students in the middle school, and 14-27 per class at the elementary level.